merakmarey/madFurry/README.md

 - Extra improvements

 There are some tweaks and hacks to improve stability AND performance of the plotter process AND the files I/O. Also, since each plot is created by a single process and after that the process and its resources get recycled, there is no risk for any issues with long running processes.

+- Why is this better than any other plotter manager based on powershell or CLI's?

+As I said, the hacks.
+There is a lot PowerShell simply cannot do, and even the madMax plotter don't have.
+The Ultra Fast Copy function is around 20% faster than the madMax file copy.
+Do some benchmarking, plot using cmd line and then plot using madFurry, let me know your results on my discord @ https://discord.gg/V2x9MSpCFe

 - Future development.